How Meditation Builds Grit, Mental Strength, Toughness

 We all know someone who flushed their truckload of talent down the toilet or took their thimble of talent to the mountaintop.
 The world is full of underachievers and overachievers.

 Luckily, like most traits, we aren't born with a "set" amount of grit.
-There are things we can do to strengthen our mental toughness.
+There are things we can do to strengthen our mental fortitude.
 And leading the pack?
 Meditation.
 It all starts with the brain.

 How Meditation Makes Your Brain "Gritty"